-Doctoral students of the program organize the international PhD student symposium "Horizons in Molecular Biology" every year with great success, outstanding speakers and, by now, more than 300 participants from all over the world.
+Doctoral students of the program organize the international PhD student symposium "Horizons in Molecular Biology" every year with great success, outstanding speakers and approximately 200 participants from all over the world.
 The meeting was designed by the students to promote scientific exchange between young researchers from different disciplines.
 Since 2007, a "Career Fair for Scientists" precedes the annual Horizons meetings.
 The career fair offers a unique and exciting program of career presentations, CV-Check, workshops and interviews and is also organized by the Molecular Biology students.